maeshakib/Registration-and-profiling-of-900K-Rohingya-refugees-in-Bangladesh-coxsbazar-operation/README.md

 - User Management Monitoring: I monitor and regularly clean up user accounts and access permissions, ensuring device and user management within local client and field server solutions, and preventing data loss through frequent data synchronization.

 #### Technical Issue Resolution
-- Technical User Support: I identify, diagnose, and escalate technical user errors, bugs, and queries related to core applications.
+- Technical User Support: I identify, diagnose, and escalate technical user errors, bugs, and queries related to core applications(proGres, BIMS, GDT).
 I work in consultation with headquarters, external developers, and support teams to resolve these issues.
 - Data Quality and Mapping: I assist with data quality assessment, data clean-up, and mapping from legacy or external database systems to the current applications.